robsca/duck-soup-app/readme.md

 ---
 New features
 text generation in new note -> /gen200 (it will generate 200 words) -> also supported gen50, gen100
+summarization from text
+question answering
+add wikipedia scraping -> Done -> ass paragraph choice # Final -> use database to train model every time the dataset reaches a milestone.

 try dictation
 ---
 # create a home page for the project